 Next, is the third interview, conducted on Dec.
 2nd, 2016: http://www.kanzenshuu.com/translations/ ... alk-vol-2/

-Even in the anime, during the Tournament of Power, Whis says the same thing he stated in the manga - that using SSG before SSB conserves stamina and allows the user to use the full power of SSB in short bursts.
+Even in the anime, during the Tournament of Power, Whis says the same thing he stated in the manga prior in the U6 arc - that using SSG before SSB conserves stamina and allows the user to use the full power of SSB in short bursts.

 We also didn't see SSG at all during the Zamasu arc of the anime.
 We all know that Vegeta got slaughtered by Black in their first fight, both in the anime and manga.
 In the rematch, Vegeta trained in the Room of Spirit and Time.
 However, instead of just getting stronger like he did in the anime; in the manga, he utilized a different strategy.
 Here, Vegeta discovered that switching from SSG to SSB allows him to release the full power of SSB in short bursts without losing stamina.
 He learned this from watching Goku fight Hit when Goku used SSG.
 Goku himself explains this when Trunks is confused how Vegeta, using a lower form, is able to beat Black.